1. Home>

 Asistir in the Indicative Conditional Perfect

 The Indicative Conditional Perfect of asistir is used to talk about something that would have happened in the past but didn’t due to another action.
-For example, "habría asistido", meaning "I would have assisted".
+For example, "habría asistido", meaning "I would have attended".

 In Spanish, the Indicative Conditional Perfect is known as "El Condicional Perfecto".